 As we mentioned above, by the year 2050 the human population is projected to increase to nearly 10 billion.
 To feed this amount of people, the Vertical Farm Project estimates we would need farmland the size of half of South America.
 However, causes both natural and unnatural have led to the loss of 33% of the world’s arable land in the last 40 years.

-With the growing effects of erosion, pollution and climate change, lack of action can lead to even worse damage in the next 40 years.
-Vertical farming is a step in the right direction towards developing innovative solutions to sustain the increased demand for food.
+With the growing effects of erosion, pollution, and climate change, lack of action can lead to even worse damage in the next 40 years.
+Vertical farming is a step in the right direction toward developing innovative solutions to sustain the increased demand for food.

 2. Fresh Food, Grown Locally

-Vertical agriculture and indoor farming enables produce to be grown within urban areas.
-This means less crops will need to be transported across the country.
-Instead fresh vegetables, fruits, herbs and other foods can be grown and delivered locally.
+Vertical agriculture and indoor farming enable produce to be grown within urban areas.
+This means fewer crops will need to be transported across the country.
+Instead, fresh vegetables, fruits, herbs, and other foods can be grown and delivered locally.